vanessa-opensource/sonarqube-inject-vsc/README.md

 GLOB pattern to identify source files.
 Type: String
 Format: GLOB syntax is close to regexp and can be found on [Wikipedia article](https://en.wikipedia.org/wiki/Glob_(programming)).
 Default value: empty.
 Example: `src/main/*.java`

 * `sonarlint.testsPath`
 GLOB pattern to identify test files.
 Type: String
 Format: GLOB syntax is close to regexp and can be found on [Wikipedia article](https://en.wikipedia.org/wiki/Glob_(programming)).
 Default value: empty.
 Example: `src/test/*.java`

 * `sonarlint.exclude`
 GLOB pattern to exclude files.
 Type: String
 Format: GLOB syntax is close to regexp and can be found on [Wikipedia article](https://en.wikipedia.org/wiki/Glob_(programming)).
 Default value: empty.
 Example: `**/*.properties`

 * `sonarlint.sourceEncoding`
 Character encoding of the source files.
 Type: String
 Default value: `UTF-8`.

-> Hint:
+> **Hint**:
 If you need to specify multiply paths in GLOB patterns, you can use `{path1,path2}' notation.

 ## Extension commands